 The Alumni Center

 With a generous portion of open lawn, a man-made pond and stream, and a small pedestrian bridge, the Alumni Center’s landscaping has become one of the newest lounging areas for students.
 The trees, shrubs, and water provide a very natural setting for relaxation, for both students and animals.
 If you’re lucky, you’ll catch a family of ducks swimming in the pond, or a few turtles sunbathing on the rocks.
 The Alumni Center is located just behind Sackett Building.

 If you’re a freshman or a music/theatre student, you’re very familiar with the North Halls region.
 But if you’ve somehow managed to avoid classes in that area, you should know that there is a space located just to the left of the Forum if you’re facing it from Curtin Road.
 It has a fountain that runs in the early fall and late springtime, and plenty of shaded seating spread around an open concourse.

-It goes without saying that the Creamery is an easy point of reference if you're in the East/North Halls area.
-Recently relocated to the ground floor of the new business building near East Halls, the Creamery is still a hotspot for killing time and pigging out.
+It goes without saying that the Creamery is an easy point of reference if you’re in the East/North Halls area.
+On the ground floor of the business building near East Halls, the Creamery is a hotspot for killing time and pigging out.